 With the opening of the award-winning expansion to the Architecture building in spring of 1989, the college consolidated its facilities into a single complex and more than doubled the space available for instruction, research, and service activities.
 Expanded facilities include the library, the shop, studios, faculty and administrative offices, and research facilities.
 Research and special project rooms include a high-bay research laboratory, a lighting laboratory, community outreach and design excellence studios, a materials resource center, as well as a solar instrumentation laboratory and a rooftop outdoor solar and day lighting testing area.
 The college is especially proud of its computer facilities and the faculty-graduate student computer research laboratory.
-The university also maintains a computer site in the building and there is a local area network that ties together faculty, studio, and library resources.
-Emphasis is on miniand microcomputer modeling, simulation, and design applications.
-(Also refer to the description of computing facilities and services on pages 31-32.)
+The university maintains a computer site in the building and there is a local area network that ties together faculty, studio, and library resources.
+Emphasis is on miniand microcomputer modeling, simulation, and design applications (see "Computing Facilities and Services," page 32).
 Teaching and research activities are also supported by a media center with photography and video services and a slide and media library.
 Individual studio work space is available to graduate students and the expansion features extensive jury, review, and display space.